Jessica Chen Weiss

 Angel Hsu is an Assistant Professor of Public Policy and the Environment, Ecology and Energy Program at the University of North Carolina, Chapel Hill.
 She is also Founder and Director of the Data-Driven EnviroLab, an interdisciplinary research group that innovates and applies quantitative approaches to pressing environmental issues.
 Her research explores the intersection of science and policy and the use of data-driven approaches to understand environmental sustainability, particularly in the areas of climate change and energy, urbanization and air quality.
 Focusing particularly on China and the Global South, she has provided expert testimony to the US-China Economic Security and Review Commission, and is a member of the National Committee on US-China Relations, and a Public Intellectual Program Fellow.

-Jonas Nahm is an Assistant Professor of Energy, Resources, and Environment at the Johns Hopkins School of Advanced International Studies.
+Jonas Nahm is an Assistant Professor of Energy, Resources, and Environment at the Johns Hopkins School of Advanced International Studies (SAIS).
 His research interests lie in comparative political economy, at the intersection of climate policy, environmental politics, and economic and industrial policy; he uses the analytical tools of political science to examine what drives state responses to climate change and to identify political obstacles to government attempts to decarbonize domestic economies.
 His book Collaborative Advantage: Forging Green Industries in the New Global Economy was published by Oxford University Press in 2021.
+Nahm is currently on leave from SAIS, serving on the White House Council of Economic Advisors.

 Sheena Chestnut Greitens is an Associate Professor at the LBJ School of Public Affairs at UT, where she directs UT’s Asia Policy Program, a joint initiative of the Clements Center for National Security and the Strauss Center for International Security & Law.
 She is also a Jeane Kirkpatrick Visiting Fellow at the American Enterprise Institute (AEI), and an associate in research at the Fairbank Center for Chinese Studies at Harvard University.
 Her research focuses on American national security, East Asia and authoritarian politics & foreign policy.
 Her first book, Dictators and their Secret Police: Coercive Institutions and State Violence (Cambridge, 2016) received multiple academic awards.
 Previously, she served as Assistant Professor of Political Science at the University of Missouri and co-director of its Institute for Korean Studies.